7 Steps to Getting Out of Your Emotionally Abusive Marriage

-I’ve talked to hundreds of women, online and in person, who have told me horrific stories of how their abusive husband ended up being coddled and comforted in their religious communities while the victim was actually kicked out as a liar and a vow-breaker.
+I’ve talked to hundreds of women who have told me horrific stories of how their abusive husband ended up being coddled and comforted in their religious communities while the victim was actually kicked out as a liar and a vow-breaker.
 And it happened to me.
 We are all in good company.
-(I love People Like Us by Kelly Clarkson.
-She’s got a great video HERE.)
+(I love the People Like Us music video by Kelly Clarkson.)

 Once you reach this phase, you have passed through an almost unbearable crucible that has likely caused extreme pain for many, many years.
 Your life has been shattered in a million pieces, and you need a break.
 You need to rest and consider.

 When the butterfly completes her struggle to get free from the chrysalis, she rests and her wings slowly dry out.
 She stretches and practices using her wings, strengthening them and getting them ready for a new life of flight.